Rochelle Hudson

-Rochelle Hudson (born Rachael Elizabeth Hudson; March 6, 1916 – January 17, 1972) was an American film actress from the 1930s through the 1960s.
+Rochelle Hudson (born Rachael Elizabeth Hudson; March 6, 1916 – January 17, 1972) was an American film actress whose career spanned from 1930s through the 1960s.
 Hudson was a WAMPAS Baby Star in 1931.

 Early years

 Hudson was born in Oklahoma City, Oklahoma, the daughter of Ollie Lee Hudson and Lenora Mae Hudson.
 While in Oklahoma, she studied dancing, drama, piano, and voice.
-Hudson began her acting career as a teenager, and completed her high school education at a high school on the Fox studios lot.
+Hudson began her acting career as a teenager, and completed her high school education at a high school on the Fox Studio Lot.

 Career

 Hudson signed a contract with RKO Pictures on November 22, 1930, when she was 14 years old.
-She may be best remembered today for costarring in Wild Boys of the Road (1933), playing Cosette in Les Misérables (1935), playing "Mary Blair", the older sister of Shirley Temple's character in Curly Top, and for playing Natalie Wood's mother in Rebel Without a Cause (1955).
+She may be best remembered today for costarring in Wild Boys of the Road (1933), playing Cosette in Les Misérables (1935), playing Mary Blair, the older sister of Shirley Temple's character in Curly Top, and for playing Natalie Wood's mother in Rebel Without a Cause (1955), starring James Dean and Wood with Sal Mineo.
+She is also notable for voicing Bosko's girlfriend Honey in Harman-Ising's Looney Tunes cartoons released by Warner Bros.
+Pictures.
+Her last film role was in Dr. Terror's Gallery of Horrors (1967).

 During her peak years in the 1930s, notable roles for Hudson included Richard Cromwell's love interest in the Will Rogers showcase Life Begins at 40 (1935); the daughter of carnival barker W.C.
 Fields in Poppy (1936); and Claudette Colbert's adult daughter in Imitation of Life (1934).
 She played Sally Glynn, the fallen ingenue to whom Mae West imparts the immortal wisdom "When women go wrong, men go right after them!" in the 1933 Paramount film, She Done Him Wrong.
 In the 1954–55 television season, Hudson co-starred with Gil Stratton and Eddie Mayehoff in the sitcom That's My Boy, based on a 1951 Jerry Lewis and Dean Martin film of the same name.